STOP! DID YOU WASH YOUR HANDS?

 - Before eating food

-- After touching pets, soil or garbage
+- After touching pets, soil or rubbish

 - Before and after dressing a wound or caring for a sick person